mirisu2/notes/Nexus/readme.md

 designed for a development team.
 ```
 *It’s **important** to note that a group doesn’t store components.
 You can’t publish or deploy components directly to this repository type.
 Groups just aggregate content from other repositories.
 If you want to modify components in a group repository, publish those changes to a hosted repository included in the group.*

+*When adding members to your group, we **recommend** you order your hosted repositories at the top, above your proxies.
+In common snapshot scenarios, your team will develop internal, hosted components then upload each improvement to the repository manager.
+Each time a request for a version is made, its retrieval is faster if organized in sequential order.*